Flat Pedal Shoes for Cold Weather

 Part of their proficiency in colder weather may be the general bulk of the shoe.
 Weighing in at 561 grams, these things are burly.
 I was worried they were a little too chunky, but on the trail, they didn’t feel overly big or bulky.
 They’re certainly more noticeable than the 350 gram Freerider Pro, but I think they have a lot of potential as a backcountry mountain expedition bike shoe.
 If anyone else has longer-term experience with them, please drop us a line in the conversation section.

-Fit: Like other Five Tens, there are some weird numbers to navigate.
+Fit and sizing: Impact Pro Mid is available in 17 sizes from 6-15.
+Like other Five Tens, there are some weird numbers to navigate.
 In short, they run large for US sizing; I usually wear a 9.5 and the 9 fits me in this shoe.
 However, they’re a 43.6 in EU sizing and I usually wear 42.5.

 Ion Scrub Select